Bone scans

 Before the test

-A few hours before the scan you will have an injection of a very small amount of a mildly radioactive substance, or radionuclide, usually into your arm.
+A few hours before the scan you will have an injection of a very small amount of a mildly radioactive substance (radionuclide).
+The injection is usually into your arm.

-You will then have to wait for up to 3 hours for the radionuclides to travel through your body.
+You will then have to wait for 2–3 hours for the radionuclides to travel through your body and collect in your bones.
 It’s nice to have someone with you to keep you company if you’re having this test, or bring a book to read, as it takes a while and involves a bit of waiting around.

 During the test